-(a) Hunting by any weapon such as firearms, bow and arrow, or by using dogs, or birds such as falcons or hawks, is prohibited in the Town.
+(a) Except as otherwise authorized in this section, Hunting by any weapon such as firearms, bow and arrow, or by using dogs, or birds such as falcons or hawks, is prohibited in the Town.

 All “dangerous buildings” within the terms of this Section 14 are hereby declared to be public nuisances and shall be repaired, vacated or demolished as hereinafter provided.

 Any building which shall have been found to have any of the following defects shall be deemed a “dangerous building.”